This is the definitive Minelab Equinox 600 review.

-The Minelab Equinox 600 is a metal detector equipped with multiple frequency technology, which brings a unique advantage to the table amongst other metal detectors in the market.
+The Minelab Equinox 600 is a metal detector equipped with multi frequency technology (Multi IQ), which brings a unique advantage to the table amongst other metal detectors in the market.

 With this technology, you have the optimum opportunity to find diverse kinds of treasures.